Hamer Hall Redevelopment

 Originally Hamer Hall resembled a closed citadel that excluded its surrounds, with no views to the river and opaque windows along St Kilda Road.
 Where it seemed to turn away from the water, our exterior design gives it a whole new face on the river side.
 We demolished the roof of the lower terrace, which was a dark, enclosed undercroft, and created an entrance opening onto the riverbank and Southgate.
 A grand concrete staircase joins the lower terrace to the St Kilda Road concourse.
 Our new, curved concrete structures on the riverside façade are shaped as if carved—or excavated—from a larger block.
 Irregular cutouts reveal windows to the river and the CBD beyond.
 The upper terrace is now wrapped with glass walls and there are bars and eateries on both levels.

-We reawakened a design concept that original architect Roy Grounds never got to realise: the Rainbow Snake.
+We reawakened a design concept that original architect Roy Grounds never realised: the Rainbow Snake.
 He intended it as a basis from which to generate shapes; for us it is a cord that twists under and over the adjacent Yarra River and into the building.
 It is mostly imaginary but we have made it corporeal at certain points: it determines the concrete curves of the new riverside façade, the inverted cone in the new entrance, and the tail pattern trailing across the St Kilda Road foyer carpet.

 Interiors